da593/BinaryDistillationSolver/README.md

 # BinaryDistillationSolver
- Chemical Engineering application Number of stages for a binary distillation calculator using McCabe-Thiele graphical method
+ Chemical Engineering application: Number of stages for a binary distillation calculator using McCabe-Thiele graphical method